isabelc/Organized-Docs/readme.txt

 == Changelog ==

 = 1.1.5 =
+* New: added links to 2 demos in the description.
 * Fix: PHP error notices on admin Parent column if no category was assigned.
+* TWeak: removed generator tag for less markup.
+* Maintenance: updated plugin URL in readme.

 = 1.1.4 =
 * Maintenance: removed unused icons.